Beach Cottage is well placed for anyone drawn to Islay by the attractions of the island’s distilleries and their peaty produce.

 Port Ellen is also home to the maltings, a Diageo-run plant which toasts barley to the individual specifications of most of the distilleries on the island.
 It is not usually open to the public but special tours are often organised for aficianados during the annual Malt and Music Festival week at the end of May.
-The Maltings are about a 15 minute walk from Beach Cottage, along the beach and through the woods pictured on the right.
+The Maltings are about a 15 minute walk from Beach Cottage, along the beach and through a nice mature wood.

 Laphroaig, Lagavulin and Ardbeg (right), all located within a couple of miles of each other on Islay’s eastern seaboard, are also close enough to make a distillery crawl on foot feasible from the house.
 Ardbeg, the furthest away of the three, is five miles from the cottage, mostly along a lovely new walking and cycling path.
 Good tours, a stunning location and a nice cafe.